LucianoAdonis/lucianoadonis.github.io/pages/adv-interviews.md

 Oh this section is going to be fun, but I'm not writing it yet.
 I'll leave some pointers to get around it eventually.

-The following only applies upon your third or second run after the Senior threshold:
+The following only applies upon your third or fourth run after the Senior threshold:

 - Faith Stack.
 - Techmancer.
+- SME Strenght.
 - MLG Developer.
-- SME Streng.

 ---